rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Fast Ambient Occlusion (AO) (requires depth buffer)** - Ambient occlusion shades places that are surrounded by points closer to the camera.
 It's an approximation of the reduced ambient light reaching occluded areas and concave shapes (e.g. under grass and in corners.)

-**Bounce Lighting (requires AO)** - Approximates short-range bounced light.
-A bright red pillar by a white wall will make the wall a bit red.
-Makes Ambient Occlusion use two samples of colour data as well as depth.
-Fast Ambient Occlusion must be enabled too.

 **Depth of Field (DOF) (requires depth buffer)** - Softens distant objects subtly, as if slightly out of focus.

 **Detect menus & videos (requires depth buffer)** - Skip all processing if depth value is 0 (per pixel).
 Sometimes menus use depth 1 - in that case use Detect Sky option instead.
 Full-screen videos and 2D menus do not need anti-aliasing nor sharpenning, and may lose worse with them.
 Only enable if depth buffer always available in gameplay!

 **Detect sky** - Skip all processing if depth value is 1 (per pixel).
 Background sky images might not need anti-aliasing nor sharpenning, and may look worse with them.
 Only enable if depth buffer always available in gameplay!

+The following two effects do not have checkboxes, but you will see two versions of Glamayre in ReShade's effects list (with and without these).
+There used to be checkboxes, but there was some performance cost even if disabled (due to extra shader passes) - having two versions of the shader is faster if you don't want Fake Global Illumination.

-**Fake Global Illumination** - Approximates ambient light colour in areas of the scene (a bigger area than bounce lighting).
+**Fake Global Illumination** and **Bounce lighting** - Approximates light bouncing and reflecting around the scene.
+Every pixel gets some light added from the surrounding area of the image.
 This is a simple 2D approximation and therefore not as realistic as path tracing or ray tracing solutions, but it's fast!
 No depth required!
+Fake GI is larger scale and doesn't require depth buffer.
+Bounce lighting modifies ambient occlusion to more accurately colour areas it shades.

 Effects Intensity
 -----------------